Make Your Mind Your Best Friend

 Kamini Desai is the author of Yoga Nidra: The Art of Transformational Sleep

-If you want to study these principles in more depth, take an online course here.
+If you want to study these principles in more depth, see a list of online courses here.

 Is there something we missed out?
 If yes, please leave a note because we love to hear from you!